 Children love stories.
 Thus, a story can help draw the child’s attention to their thumb sucking.
 It won’t be the parents wanting or forbidding something but a lovely character in a book who displays similar experiences as the child.

-If the hero or heroine of the book uses a specific coping strategy, the child will often ask for it themselves and reenact the behaviors.
+If the hero or heroine of a thumb sucking book uses a specific coping strategy, the child will often ask for it themselves and reenact the behaviors.
 You may also need to support your child a little in this process, asking questions such as, “What did the boy/girl do when he/she wanted to break the habit?”

 Here you can find a review of the most popular and recommended children’s book about thumb sucking.